-Council has established an Audit, Risk and Improvement Committee, with an independent chair, and is currently preparing to recruit for an Internal Auditor.
+Council has established an Audit, Risk and Improvement Committee, with an independent chair, and has recently appointed an Internal Auditor.
 This will further strengthen organisational capability in auditing and reviewing not only internal controls but also the review of processes.
 These audits will critically review Council's current processes and performance, not just for compliance purposes but also to identify opportunities for improvement.